ujjwala-vadrevu/CleaningData/README.md

 ## CodeBook Creation

-For the CodeBook creation, the R library memisc was used
+For the CodeBook creation, the R library memisc was used.
+The intial 2 lines were added manually for better redability in the codebook.

 ## Refereces